This blog post begins an 8-part series on vibration analysis written by Dr. Sara McCaslin & Nolan Crowley, Business Development at HECO.

 Dr. Sara McCaslin: Sara has a Ph.D. in mechanical engineering from the University of Texas at Arlington.
 Sara has also taught materials science, manufacturing, and mechanical system design at the University of Texas at Tyler.

-Nolan Crowley: Nolan has BS from Miami University along with extensive field experience with powertrains, electric motors, & vibration issues since 2007.
+Nolan Crowley: Nolan is a Business Development Specialist for HECO.
+Nolan has BS from Miami University along with extensive field experience with powertrains, electric motors, & vibration issues since 2007.

 - Week 1: Vibration Analysis Training: Who’s Doing Your Analysis?